Penn Station Access: Design process

-Funding and construction
+Funding

 On December 13, 2021, it was announced that Senate Majority Leader Chuck Schumer had helped broker a deal with the MTA and Amtrak to fund $500 million for the PSA project and $432 million for the rehabilitation of the East River Tunnels using money available due to the passage of the Infrastructure Investment and Jobs Act.
 On December 15, the MTA Board approved the award of a 63-month design-build contract for the project to a joint venture of Halmar International and RailWork Transit for $1,850,643,000, of which $133,580,000 was for an option to complete improvements in New Rochelle Yard.
 The MTA Board also approved a cost sharing agreement with Amtrak that set the conditions for the completion of the project on Amtrak's right-of-way.
 Amtrak agreed to fund $500 million of the project costs as it derived some benefits from the project.

 On the same date, the MTA Board approved the awarding of an 86-month contract to WSP USA and Atlas ATC Engineering for project management.
 The contract was awarded for $116,572,815, with an option for $17,035,237.
 Furthermore, the MTA Board approved an amendment to the 2020–2024 Capital Program to increase the entire cost of the project to $2.867 billion, and defer $460 million of the project costs, including the option for improvements in New Rochelle Yard and some contingencies and support costs, to a future date.
 The amendment would increase funding in the 2020–2024 program from $1.131 billion to $2.052 billion, or $920.8 million; $452 million for the project was in the 2015–2019 program.
 The entire budget for the project went up from $1.561 billion to $2.482 billion.
 The cost increase was due to bids that were received, increases in the price of construction materials and labor, additional scope required by Amtrak, including expanded power and communication upgrades and a fourth track, and limitations on labor support committed by Amtrak and track outages.
 Funding for the budget increase would be made using the $500 million in Amtrak funding, and the reallocation of funding from other projects in the Capital Program.